5 Tips to Pass Your FDA or ISO Audit with Confidence

 “We believe that process is the shortest distance between two points,” says Ken.
 “So, we stick to our process aggressively.
 Our prime directive is ‘say what you do, and do what you say.’
 We’ve written down our SOPs and trained our people to implement the protocols.
 We continually review results, solicit feedback, and hone our system.
 I never wake up at night wondering if we missed something in our quality processes.”

 Five Tips for Passing Your FDA Audit with Confidence

 Passing a regulatory audit is the first priority of any manufacturer of medical devices.
 It can be an especially scary time for startup firms.
-All three medical device startups agree that if you take the time to organize your procedures, documents and data in clear, logical order, facing an audit doesn’t have to be so frightening.
+All three medical device startups agree that if you take the time to organize your procedures, documents, and data in a clear, logical order, facing an audit doesn’t have to be so frightening.
 Here are their five tips to help you prepare for your next audit.